 The rocky coast terrain of the La Jolla bluffs is an outstanding place to come and watch the shorebirds out on the rocks down below.

-Habitat-rocky intertidal, open ocean
+Habitats-rocky intertidal, open ocean

 Amenities– there are benches situated along the pathway as well as restrooms.